HKUDS/GraphGPT/README.md

   Prepare our base model Vicuna, which is an instruction-tuned chatbot and base model in our implementation.
 Please download its weights [here](https://github.com/lm-sys/FastChat#model-weights).
 We generally utilize v1.1 and v1.5 model with 7B parameters.

 - `Graph Encoder`:
   is used to encode graph structures.
-We empoly text-graph grounding approach to obtain the pre-trained graph transformer model, which you could download by [graph transformer](https://huggingface.co/Jiabin99/Arxiv-PubMed-GraphCLIP-GT) and put it at [[./GraphGPT]](./GraphGPT)
+We employ text-graph grounding approach to obtain the pre-trained graph transformer model, which you could download by [graph transformer](https://huggingface.co/Jiabin99/Arxiv-PubMed-GraphCLIP-GT) and put it at [[./GraphGPT]](./GraphGPT)

 - `Graph Data`:

-  is a combination of all utilized pyg graph data that contain node features, edge_index and son on.
+  is a combination of all utilized pyg graph data that contain node features, edge_index and so on.
 You can download by [all_graph_data.pt](https://huggingface.co/datasets/Jiabin99/All_pyg_graph_data) and put it at [[./GraphGPT/graph_data]](./GraphGPT/graph_data)

 <span id='Self-Supervised Instruction Tuning'/>